karpanai/karpanai-web/data/blog/2005/08/25/insult-to-injury.md

 Come back in 10 minutes.

-Just buy the ones you want, don’t just stand there gawking.
+Just buy the ones you want, don't just stand there gawking.

 I hurried in, and headed straight for the information counter.
 A winsome girl gave me smile just as winsome – but I remembered the second rule and asked her in my best business-like tone,

-> *“I’m looking for a book called Never Let Me Go.”*
+> *“I'm looking for a book called Never Let Me Go.”*
 >
 > *“Author?”*
 >
 > *“I-s-h-i-g-u-r-o”*
 >
 > *“Sorry.
-Don’t have that author.”*
+Don't have that author.”*

 Uh-oh.